section-engineering-education/engineering-education/articles/what-is-anti-virus-software/index.md

 ![Bandits and Roguges](/engineering-education/what-is-anti-virus-software/rogue-bandits.jpg)
 [*Image source*](https://www.vectorstock.com/royalty-free-vector/vintage-wild-west-bandit-poster-vector-15386994)

 What bandits and gangs were to the Wild West, hackers and scammers are in the 21st century.
 Only difference — they use malware instead of guns to attack and exfiltrate personal data.

 ### Overview: What exactly is Malware?
-According to Malware bytes Labs, [Malware](https://blog.malwarebytes.com/glossary/malware/) or malicious software “is an umbrella term that describes any malicious program or code that is harmful to systems.”
+According to [Malwarebytes Labs](https://blog.malwarebytes.com/glossary/malware/), *Malware, or “malicious software,” is an umbrella term that refers to any malicious program or code that is harmful to systems.*

 Malware is usually intentionally designed to either destroy data, install additional programs or exfiltrate (steal) data.
-For instance, malware can break computer systems or even be part of a larger agenda in the case of Wanna Cry.
-In summary, malware compromises the confidentiality, integrity, and availability of a victim’s data (CIA for short).
+For instance, malware can break computer systems or even be part of a larger agenda in the case of WannaCry.
+In summary, malware compromises the confidentiality, integrity, and availability (CIA for short) of a victim’s data.

 It is important to understand why malware is a huge concern.
 Companies large and small are constant targets for malware attacks.

-Furthermore, individuals who aren’t likely end-targets can still become potentially impacted as an intermediary; that is, they can be used, for example, as bots in a much larger botnet to do enact major attacks like DDoS(distributed denial of service) attacks, etc. These attacks typically result in loss of data, intellectual property, competitive advantage, and loss of overall consumer confidence.
+Furthermore, individuals who aren’t likely end-targets can still become potentially impacted as an intermediary; that is, they can be used, for example, as bots in a much larger botnet to enact major attacks like DDoS(distributed denial of service) attacks, etc. These attacks typically result in loss of data, intellectual property, competitive advantage, and loss of overall consumer confidence.

 ### Malware Arsenal
 ![bandit_arsenal](/engineering-education/what-is-anti-virus-software/bandit_arsenal.jpg)